Vakeel Saab: Home media

 The film's digital rights were sold to Amazon Prime Video and Aha and the satellite rights were sold to Zee Telugu respectively.
 The film however was streamed 21 days later through Amazon Prime Video on 30 April 2021 due to the COVID-19 pandemic in India.

 Dubbed versions

 The film was dubbed and released in Malayalam with the same name and in Kannada as Advocate.
 It was also dubbed in Tamil as Vakeel Sir despite the existence of a Tamil remake.

 Controversy

-In the early April 2021, Andhra Pradesh High Court made a judgment that the price of tickets of the film can be hiked for first three days.
-Several people argued that Government of Andhra Pradesh deliberately is not allowing for premiere shows and hike of tickets price, although High Court gave a decision.
-Several leaders of Bharatiya Janata Party and Telugu Desam Party criticised the government for the decision.
+In early April 2021, the Andhra Pradesh High Court ruled that ticket prices for the film Vakeel Saab could be increased for the first three days.
+Despite this ruling, the Andhra Pradesh government did not enforce the decision, leading to allegations of deliberate obstruction.
+Government officials, including VROs and MROs, reportedly took control of ticket sales at theaters, sparking controversy.
+This decision resulted in protests from Pawan Kalyan's fans and criticism from the opposition BJP and TDP leaders.